ComradeCatilina/Stalker-Anomaly-Brotherhood/README.md

 Version 0.1a

 Thank you for visiting my mod project.
-For the moment it's still in the early phase of developpment.
+For the moment it's still in the early phase of developpment - as such it's not ready for distribution and is meant to be alpha tested.

 Special thanks to the Anomaly discord coder community which helped me throughout this project, especially